This is the very first Bertie story - from Christmas 2005.

-Bertie, Tim the Tadpole, Sadie the Swan, the Lovely Princess Beatrice, and even Colin the Grumpy Carp, all wish you a Wonderful Christmas and a very Happy Holidays wherever you are in the world!
+Bertie, Tim the Tadpole, Sadie the Swan, the lovely Princess Beatrice, and even Colin the Grumpy Carp, all wish you a Wonderful Christmas and a very Happy Holiday, wherever you are in the world!

 Now, this morning it’s a bit cold in this part of the world.
 Mr Frosty has been to visit, and the vegetable patch is white and glistening.
 There’s ice on the pond.

-“Nope,” said Tim the Tadpole, who hadn’t learn to say “no” properly yet.
+“Nope,” said Tim the Tadpole, who hadn’t learned to say, “no,” properly yet.

 “It’s Christmas,” said Bertie.